GabrielStima/mobile-first-landpage/README.md

 ###

 <p align="left">This project is intended to form part of my portfolio.
-With this project, I intend to improve my basic skills by creating a landpage using the mobile-first technique.</p>
+With this project, I intend to improve my basic skills by creating a landpage using the mobile-first technique.
+AI was not used ❌</p>

 ###